watsonpaul80/tipping_monster/Docs/ops.md

 ### Results, Calibration & ROI

+_All ROI-related scripts now live in the project root.
+The previous `ROI/` directory was removed during consolidation._

 3.  **Upload Daily Results (`daily_upload_results.sh`)**
     *   **Frequency:** Daily at 22:30
     *   **Purpose:** Uploads race results from the day.
 These results are essential for calculating ROI and model performance.